 1. Scratch

 Scratch is one of the most popular starting points for young programmers.
-It offers a block-based programming interface, meaning beginner coders can focus on the core concepts of programming rather than the complexities and nuances of text-based coding.
+It offers a block-based programming language, meaning beginner coders can focus on the core concepts of programming rather than the complexities and nuances of text-based coding.
+It's organized in a simple to use, beginner friendly program to make it intuitive for kids!
 It can be used to create a number of fun programs such as video games and animations, and finished projects can be shared with and played by friends and family in a web browser.
 Plus, Scratch comes preloaded with a wide variety of graphics and sounds to play with right off the bat!
+Students can also upload their own pictures or drawings to make it as customizable as they want.

 2. Swift